Medicines and poisons

 In July 2020, an agreement was signed between NT Health, the Commonwealth Department of Health and software provider FredIT for the NT to link to the Commonwealth’s federated RTPM and to develop an RTPM system for the NT.

 The system is known as NTScript.
-The date for health practitioner access is not yet decided.

 What information is collected?